 - NSC/Francis Avenue Structure project Construction is under way.
 Awarded to Graham Construction of Spokane with a bid of $14,045,942.

 - The Francis to Farwell-Southbound Lanes project is complete and open to traffic.

 - The Parksmith Road Interchange project opened to traffic in October, 2012.
 The Max J. Kuney Company of Spokane was the low bidder.

-- WSDOT continues planning for staged construction of the NSC from the Spokane River to Francis Ave. and design analysis is under way for the section between the Spokane River and Interstate 90.
+- WSDOT continues planning for staged construction of the NSC from Interstate 90 to Francis Ave.

 - The first NSC "Nickel" contract, Farwell Road Lowering, started construction early 2004 and is now complete.